DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fixed-columns.md

 ## Basic Setup

 Import the [TableFixedColumns](../reference/table-fixed-columns.md) plugin and specify the names of the columns that should be fixed.
-The `leftColumnNames` property specifies columns fixed at the grid's left side, the `rightColumnNames` property - at the right side.
+The `leftColumns` property specifies columns fixed at the grid's left side, the `rightColumns` property - at the right side.

 .embedded-demo({ "path": "grid-fixed-columns/basic", "showThemeSelector": true })

 ## Fixing Service Columns

-You can also use the `leftColumnTypes` and `rightColumnTypes` properties to fix service columns, such as Selection Column or Editing Column.
+You can also use the `leftColumns` and `rightColumns` properties to fix service columns, such as Selection Column or Editing Column.

 .embedded-demo({ "path": "grid-fixed-columns/with-selection", "showThemeSelector": true })